khaors/geocompr/main.md

 <!-- Todo: consider adding footnote saying it's good to focus on visualization early as in R4DS but that we cover it later because there's a risk of getting distracted by pretty pictures to the detriment of good analysis. -->

 Maps have been used for several thousand years for a wide variety of purposes.
+Historic examples include maps on buildings in Babylon and Ptolemy's world map in his masterpiece *Geography*.
-From asserting control over real estate in Babylon to illustrating a scientific worldview in Ptolemy's Ancient Greek masterpiece *Geography*, they have historically been out of reach for everyday people [@talbert_ancient_2014].
+However, maps have historically been out of reach for everyday people [@talbert_ancient_2014].
 Modern computing has the potential to change this.
 Map making skills can also help meet research and public engagement objectives.
 From a research perspective clear maps are often be the best way to present the results of geocomputational research.
 From policy and 'citizen science' perspectives, attractive and engaging maps can help change peoples' minds, based on the evidence.
-Map making is therefore a critical part of geocomputation and its emphasis not only describing, but also changing the world (see Chapter \@ref(intro)).
+Map making is therefore a critical part of geocomputation and its emphasis is not only describing, but also changing the world (see Chapter \@ref(intro)).

 <!-- info about relation between efficiency and editability -->
 <!-- intro to the chapter structure -->